Navigation » List of Schools » Irvine Valley College » Sociology » Sociology 1 – Introduction to Sociology » Fall 2020 » Exam 2

 B The difference in the social class of the Saints compared to the Roughnecks.

-C The intellectual status of each group.
+C The race of the members of each group.

 D The age of the Saints compared to the age of the Roughnecks.